 - Unless students are in a group class, instrument lessons tend to be one-on-one.
 This does help students develop a closer relationship with their teacher over time.

 - Some studios, like ours, include group lessons throughout the year so students get to socialize with each other & get the best of both approaches.

 - Instrument lessons ideally include the teacher demonstrating AND having the student show how they will practice on their own during the week.

 - Sports & dance would be more likely to include more specialist classes the student attends during the week.

 - Practice happens in between lessons, rather than multiple sessions a week with the teacher.

 - For young students, this requires an adult to set up a regular practice routine & guide them each practice session.
-For junior high & older students, parents become more a cheerleader and remind students of their commitments.
+For elementary, junior high & older students, parents become more a cheerleader and remind students of their commitments.

 - Piano lessons are not seasonal.
 Lessons are either given for a full academic year or continuing through the summer, depending on the teacher.
 Organized sports typically are seasonal.

 - More flexibility is possible during individualized piano lessons.
 The teacher can focus on a particular genre or activity that your child loves.